 At meal times the dogs are separated to eat, not only to cater for those special diets or medications, but to allow the dogs to eat at their own pace and to avoid any problems with possessiveness over food.
 After all the dogs have finished eating, they are let out again to be with their friends.

 Our chalets are designed for dogs who prefer their own company, are more people-orientated, or would find sharing with other dogs 24/7 too much.

-New dogs to Vin View also stay in one of our chalets for their first visit.
+New dogs to Vin View (or dogs who have not stayed with us in the last 2 years), also stay in one of our chalets for their first visit.
 This enables them to settle in, get comfortable and we can get to know their personality and decide what type of dogs would be best for them to mix with.

 We have two sizes of chalets.
 Our smaller ones suit 1 large dog, up to 2 medium or up to 3 small dogs.
 The larger chalets can cater for family groups of up to 4, and social dogs who like to be with others but in smaller groups.

 All chalets are set up with beds suitable to the type of dog/s staying and can include camp stretcher beds, flat beds, or baskets.
 They have their own securely fenced yard off a covered veranda.
 Dogs staying in the chalets get to spend time outdoors in one of the grassed areas, where they can play or simply laze about.

 Extra large breeds: $30 per day

 Charges are per dog from day of arrival, regardless of drop off time.
 Dogs collected before 10am on check out day are not charged for departure day.
 If collection is in the afternoon a full day is charged.

 A minimum 2 day charge applies to all bookings.